How to Configure Docker Rotate Log on Amazon Linux 2

 Step 1: Update Your System

-Firstly, update your Amazon Linux ₂ system packages by running:
+Update your Amazon Linux 2 system packages:

 sudo yum update -y